bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get-fields.md

-# Get Fields of Product Property Features or Trade Offers catalog.productPropertyFeature.getFields
+# Get Product Property Feature Parameter Fields or Variations catalog.productPropertyFeature.getFields

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- missing response in case of error
+- no response in case of error
-- missing response in case of success
+- no response in case of success
 - no examples in other languages

 {% endnote %}